Call now in confidence immediate help & advice 24/7

 The Cenaps Relapse Prevention Model is another example of a relapse prevention planning method.
 The method includes 9 steps such as integration, self-regulation, awareness, and maintenance in order to overcome potential relapse triggers.

-To experience any and all of these treatments at a rehab in Cardiff, call our team today on 0800 088 66 86
+To experience any and all of these treatments at a drug and alcohol rehab in Cardiff, call our team today on 0800 088 66 86

-How Do I Attend Alcohol or Drug Rehab in Cardiff?
+How Do I Attend Drug or Alcohol Rehab in Cardiff or near Cardiff?

-Image above: Group hug at a drug and alcohol rehab in Cardiff
+Therapy session in progress at a drug and alcohol rehab in Cardiff or near Cardiff

-One problem that a lot of people facing addiction find is that even though they realise they have a problem, they think their issues with drugs or alcohol aren’t severe enough to warrant a trip to rehab.
+One problem that a lot of people facing addiction find is that even though they realise they have a problem, they think their issues with drugs or alcohol aren’t severe enough to warrant a trip to drug and alcohol rehab.
 Nothing, however, could be further from the truth.

-Anyone with a drinking or drug problem could benefit from going to rehab.
+Anyone with a drinking or drug problem could benefit from going to drug and alcohol rehab.

 The idea that someone needs to “hit rock bottom” before getting help is preposterous.
 But because of this belief, a lot of people with addiction problems refuse to get help.
 Many of them try to quit on their own, and though some may find success with this method of quitting, the reality is most people cannot quit using drugs or alcohol without help.